varabyte/kotter/README.md

 `session { ... }` sets the outer scope for your whole program (e.g. it specifies the lifetime of some data).
 While we're just calling it with default arguments here, you can also pass in parameters that apply to the entire application.
-A Konsole `session` can contain one or more `section`s.
+A Kotter `session` can contain one or more `section`s.

-While the above simple case is a bit verbose for what it's doing, Konsole starts to show its strength when doing background work (or other async tasks like waiting for user input) during which time the block may update several times.
+While the above simple case is a bit verbose for what it's doing, Kotter starts to show its strength when doing background work (or other async tasks like waiting for user input) during which time the block may update several times.
 We'll see many examples throughout this document later.